ahmadmdabit/ahmadmdabit.github.io/data/Resume_EN.md

 ## PROFESSIONAL SUMMARY

-Senior Software Developer with 9+ years of experience in full-stack web, desktop, and mobile development.
+Senior Software Developer (Architect) with 9+ years of experience in full-stack web, desktop, and mobile development.

 - Specializes in C# .NET ecosystem, building scalable ERP architectures and microservices.
 - Proficient in TypeScript, React.js, Vue.js, and cross-platform mobile development with Dart/Flutter.